stakater/kubestackplus-docs/content/managed-addons/reloader/tutorial/how-to-use-reloader.md

 # Usage

-Reloader uses a set of annotations to determine which resources need to be watched and correspondingly which resources needs to be restarted if a change is detected.
+Reloader uses a set of annotations to determine which resources need to be watched and correspondingly which resources need to be restarted if a change is detected.

 ## Auto Detect Resources

 Most commonly used annotation is `reloader.stakater.com/auto: "true"`.
-This will discover all the secrets and configmaps which are used either via environment variable or from volume mount in the deploymentconfigs/deployments/daemonsets/statefulset/rollouts and it will perform rolling upgrade on related pods when the watched resources are updated.
+This will discover all the secrets and configmaps which are used either via environment variable or from volume mount in the deploymentconfigs/deployments/daemonsets/statefulset/rollouts, and it will perform rolling upgrade on related pods when the watched resources are updated.

 ```yaml
 kind: Deployment